We have the tools to find the facts

-This year’s theme is “Way to Know!”
+This year’s theme is “Real Newspapers … Real News!”
 The aim is to applaud and underscore newspaper media’s role as the leading provider of news in print, online or in palms via mobile devices.

 PLAN TO CELEBRATE National Newspaper Week by downloading these materials and devoting as many column inches as possible to reinforce the importance of Newspaper to your communities.